jdeath/CheckRoyalCaribbeanPrice/README.md

 **Note: Old code will not allow this new format**

 If you want to compare cabin prices for your **booked** cruise(s), include the following info in your config, where XXXXXX and YYYYY are your reservation ID.
 The price can only have a `.` or `,` for the decimal place, do not use an indicator for thousands place.
 You must provide the price you paid as is not possible to look up via the API.
 Enter the price paid including taxes and subtract any OBC you received.
 The code will identify if new booking has OBC and display it (but not subtract it since always give in USD).
 If you booked a special fare, you must set the corresponding keys.
 You only need to set what you need, will default to false.
 If you booked with a refundable deposit, set `refundable = true`.
 If you booked with included gratitues, set `gratuities=true`.
 If Celebrity with All-In price, set `allInUpgrade=true`.
 If you booked with trip insurance, set `tripInsurance=true`.
 All of the others keys are optional, if you do not set them they default to false or will use the information (state, loyalty number, etc) from your account.
 This will let the code to request the correct price from the API.
 Note some GTY rooms do not have the proper information set in your account.
-You may need to override the catagory codes, the code will print an error message if this applies to you.
+You may need to override the category codes, the code will print an error message if this applies to you.
 Post an issue if you need help.

 If price is lower and before the final payment date (even if you paid in full), do a mock booking on the website to confirm then call your travel agent.
 ```yaml